ctrf-io/github-test-reporter/README.md

 You need a CTRF or JUnit report.

-This reporter works best with a CTRF as it's packed with modern properties.
+This reporter works best with CTRF as it's packed with modern properties.
 [CTRF reporters](https://ctrf.io/integrations) are available for most testing frameworks and easy to install.

 For more details on using JUnit, see [JUnit integration instructions](docs/integrations.md#junit-to-ctrf-integration)